Pasar Kliwon, Surakarta

 Pasar Kliwon is a district (kecamatan) located in the southeastern city of Surakarta, Indonesia where Kraton Surakarta is located.
-It is also the concentrated clearly defined-living area of Arab Indonesians, where many of the occupants make living from textile business.
-Pasar Klewer (Klewer Market), the biggest batik market in Indonesia, is located within the district.
-Kauman, known as Batik Tourism Village, is also located in this district, which is next to Pasar Klewer.
+It is also the concentrated clearly defined-living area of Arab Indonesians, where many of the occupants make a living from textile business.
+Pasar Klewer (Klewer Market), the biggest batik market in Indonesia, is located within the district, as is Kauman, known as Batik Tourism Village.

 The following is the list of villages in Pasar Kliwon: